 Changes affecting operations in strict SQL mode

-replication failure on an upgraded slave.
+in replication failure on an upgraded replica.
 If you use

-if a slave is upgraded before the master, the nonupgraded master
+if a replica is upgraded before the source, the source executes

-and replication will stop.
+and so cause replication to stop.
 To deal with this, stop all

-new statements on the master and wait until the slaves catch
+new statements on the source and wait until the replicas catch

-up.
-Then

-upgrade the slaves.
+up, then upgrade the replicas.
 Alternatively, if you cannot stop

-new statements, temporarily change to row-based logging on the master
+new statements, temporarily change to row-based logging on the

-wait until all slaves have processed all binary logs
+and wait until all replicas have processed all binary logs

-produced up to the point of this change.
-Then upgrade the slaves.
+produced up to the point of this change, then upgrade the

 The default character set has changed from